Opentrons/opentrons-modules/stm32-modules/heater-shaker/README.md

 - `./firmware` contains the code that only runs on the device itself
 - `./simulator` contains the code that runs a local simulator
 - `./src` contains the code that can be either cross- or host-compiled, and therefore can and should be tested
-- `./include` contains all the headers, sorted by subdirectory - e.g. `include/firmware/` is where include files for firmware-specific things live.
-This is done (rather than the reverse, `firmware/include`) so that code can have liens like `#include "firmware/whatever.hpp"`, which makes it apparent in the code itself what domain the header is in.

 ## Style